-The subsidiary SWYSSI S.R.L. did not carry out any active business activity in 2023.
+The subsidiaries SWYSSI S.R.L. and Perpetel Inc. did not carry out any active business activity in 2024.

 The Tchaikapharma High Quality Medicines Group has no ultimate parent company.

 Tchaikapharma High Quality Medicines Inc. has not changed its name.